tableau/VizAlerts/docs/install_guide.md

     and/or views that are slow to render), and the number of alerts that are simultaneously scheduled.

+	When an alert is triggered, it begins sending emails / SMS notifications.
+	These tasks are *also* processed in parallel, according to the number defined in the "task_threads" field in the VizAlertsConfig workbook.

--   **Does VizAlerts use a database to log information about what it has done?
+-   **Does VizAlerts use a database to log information about what it has done?**

-    **No, not in its current state, though this is the next logical progression for it.
+	No, not in its current state, though this is the next logical progression for it.
 Currently it logs information into text files only.